notmuch/notmuch/doc/man1/notmuch-insert.rst

     ``--decrypt=(true|auto|false)``

-        If ``true`` and the message is encrypted, try to decrypt the message while indexing.
+        If ``true`` and the message is encrypted, try to decrypt the message while indexing, storing any session keys discovered.
         If ``auto``, and notmuch already knows about a session key for the message, it will try decrypting using that session key but will not try to access the user's secret keys.
 If decryption is successful, index the cleartext itself.
 Either way, the message is always stored to disk in its original form (ciphertext).

         Be aware that the index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the